AvarGoksu/TB_T_Cells/CompassSetup.md

-1) Create new conda environment with python 3.6:
+1) Create a new conda environment with python 3.6:

 `conda create --name py36 python=3.6`